ZaninAndrea/programming-notes/haskell/various.md

 ```haskell
 map (+1) [1..10]
 ```
-* `filter predicate list`: return the list of elements that satisfied the predicate (a predicate is a function checking a condition and returning a boolean)
+* `filter predicate list`: return the list of elements that satisfied the predicate (a predicate is a function checking a condition and returning a boolean).
+Filter doesn't work on infinite lists
+* `takeWhile predicate list` returns a list with all the elements up to the one that didn't satisfy the predicate, then stops.
+Works with infinite lists too

 ### List comprehension
 * `[outputFunction | inputSet]`, inputSet's expressions have to be separated by commas and can be conditions \(`x /=5`\) or predicates which draw elements from a list \(`elem <- list`\) e.g. _all numbers from 50 to 100 whose remainder when divided with the number 7 is 3_
     ```haskell